Mary Ellen Clark: Diving highlights

 She was a member of the United States National Diving Team beginning in 1996.
 She was a three-time member of the United States Pan American Team and a seven-time National Champion.
 Clark won seven US titles, five on platform and two in springboard diving.
-In 1994 she was a triple national champion, winning the platform and taking first place finishes on both the 1 and 3-meter springboards.
+In 1994 she was a triple national champion, winning the platform and taking first-place finishes on both the 1 and 3-meter springboards.

 Coaching diving

 She began as the Head Diving Coach at Amherst College and Mount Holyoke College in 2004, and served as the diving coach at Amherst Regional High School (Amherst, Massachusetts).

 She coached three Amherst College divers to NCAA Division III Nationals qualifications in the 2007–2008 season, and one of her divers, Kai Robinson, was the 2008 NCAA Division III Men's National Diving Champion on both the 1 and 3 meter boards.

-She coached the Wellesley College diving team from 2012-2014.
+She coached the Wellesley College diving team from 2012 to 2014.

+She has been the coach at Bryant University since 2024.